Medical Education Program

 Current students should also explore related opportunities offered by student clubs, including the Internal Medicine Student Association.

 Amy Sussman, MD, Department of Medicine clerkship director, Nephrology Fellowship Program director and an associate professor of medicine, developed an innovative medical student elective in renal medicine, which breaks away from the conventional inpatient nephrology rotation.
-This novel elective aims to provide a more global and holistic approach to renal medicine, in which the student goes to dialysis units, attends outpatient nephrology clinics, sees a kidney transplant and dialysis vascular access surgery, and also visits the research laboratories of the University of Arizona Kidney and Vascular Program to learn about innovative research initiatives.
-Does Kidney and Vascular Program still exist?
+This novel elective aims to provide a more global and holistic approach to renal medicine, in which the student goes to dialysis units, attends outpatient nephrology clinics, attends the nephrology interventional vascular access center, and sees a kidney transplant.

 In general, medical students participate in a variety of clinical and educational experiences through the Division of Nephrology both during the third-year internal medicine clerkship and during fourth-year elective courses relating to all of the subspecialties within the Department of Medicine.